-Roaming charges: What will happen after Brexit?
+Mobile roaming charges: What will happen in Europe after Brexit?

 In June 2017 the European Union scrapped additional charges for roaming on smartphones when you travel to another EU country.